Zal0/ZGB/README.md

 <details>
   <summary><strong>Music</strong></summary>

+Music driver is automatically detected, depending on the assets you actually use. `*.MOD` files enable the [gbt-player](https://github.com/AntonioND/gbt-player) driver, `*.UGE` files enable the [hUGETracker](https://github.com/SuperDisk/hUGETracker) driver, `*.FUR` files enable the [banjo](https://github.com/joffb/banjo) driver for the PSG sound chip.

-You can select witch music drive to use [gbt-player](https://github.com/AntonioND/gbt-player) or [hUGETracker](https://github.com/SuperDisk/hUGETracker) in the Makefile
+You can force select witch music drive to use in the Makefile, but usually you don't need that.
+You can not mix several music drivers in one project.
 ```
 # Music player: HUGETRACKER(default) or GBT_PLAYER
 MUSIC_PLAYER = GBT_PLAYER
 ```

 To play some music in your game
-- Place the .mod or .uge files in the res/music folder
+- Place the .mod or .uge files in the res/music/<ext>/ folder
 - Import the music with
 ```C
 DECLARE_MUSIC(<music_filename>)